teooliver/ttb-server/notes.md

 #### Backend

-- Add user's id field to each task
+- Add user's id field to each task.
+(So we can use authorization to allow deletion and creation etc)
-- Update `clap` lib impls
+- Update `clap` lib impls (using deprecated methods at the moment)
 - Remove thiserror dependency
 - Add proper error handling for DB interactions, no more `?` or unsafe `unwraps` all around.
 - Refactor all db object types